by Taigen Dan Leighton Copyright © 2020 Taigen Dan Leighton

 The powerful weapons industry was behind the scenes of national politics when Dylan wrote this.
 But it is much less hidden now, celebrated openly by our government with strong influence over military and foreign policy.
-Our current president’s first official foreign trip was to Saudi Arabia for the avowed purpose of selling American weapons systems to their dictatorship.
+Our most recent former president’s first official foreign trip was to Saudi Arabia for the avowed purpose of selling American weapons systems to their dictatorship.
 Saudi Arabia’s ongoing genocidal bombing against Yemen could not continue without United States weapons profiteers.

 A little further Dylan sings:

 This is a current issue, as massive climate breakdown as well as endless wars with increased nuclear proliferation and threats, along with the Covid pandemic and possible future pandemics endanger the possibility of any human futures.
 Economic challenges for many, with massive student debt, continues to encourage the birth rate to fall among Americans.
 With the threat to the global future, many young people are deciding not to have children.

 And I hope that you die

 I will follow your casket

 ’Til I’m sure that you’re dead.